 Popular meats for po’ boy sandwiches include roast beef, shrimp, oysters, crawfish, fish or crab.
 While the seafood is typically fried, the sandwiches can be made by blackening, grilling, or pan frying the meats.

-My particular recipe calls for grilling, as my goal is to keep the sandwich on the lighter side, though you can certainly fry the shrimp if you’d like.
+My particular recipe calls for grilling, as my goal is to keep the sandwich on the lighter side, though you can certainly fry the shrimp if you’d like with a coating of flour and cornmeal until golden brown.
 It’s great either way.
 Shrimp is easy to grill and cooks up quickly, making this recipe one of our favorites.

 Let’s talk about how we make it, shall we?
 I got your grilled shrimp po’ boy sandwich right here!

-How to Make a Shrimp Po’ Boy – the Recipe Steps
+How to Make a Shrimp Po’ Boy – the Recipe Method

 Seasoning.
 First, season your shrimp with a good helping of Cajun or Creole Seasonings.
 You can usually find these at your local grocer in the seasonings aisle, or you can try either of my homemade Cajun seasoning recipe or homemade Creole seasoning recipe.
 You can also try my shrimp marinade recipe.